 At hotels and restaurants, yes.
 There’re toilet bowls and taps, even at the cafe halfway up Tiger’s Nest, or the cafe at Dochula Pass.
 In fact, I never came across any gross toilet in Bhutan on my short trip.
 There was one restaurant in Thimphu where the washroom was as clean and luxurious as a hotel’s in Singapore!
 One time in Punakha, we had outdoor lunch at big tents set up.
 It was a charming picnic spot for locals.
 There was a small building with a few toilet cubicles and they were all squat-type FYI, but still not dirty.

 Yes, the toilets are flushable – you don’t need to dump water manually to flush them.
 Be smart and not put in too much toilet paper at one time.
-Yes, there will be toilet paper most of the time (I still always bring tissue-paper with me).
+Yes, there will be toilet paper even for public toilets most of the time (I still always bring tissue-paper with me).

 Still, I would advise you not to drink too much water during the day.
 Hydrate with strategy.
 If you know you’ll be taking a long ride from Paro to Haa, minimize your water intake hours before the journey.
-I always rehydrate at night and straight after waking up.
+I always rehydrate at night and straight after waking up, so I can use the hotel toilets before being out 😉

 The most primitive toilet we had to experience was a wooden shed at Chele La Pass (almost 4,000m above sea level).
 Inside, there’s a small rectangular hole for you to squat over and aim into, then scoop & pour sand-dust into it.
 There’s no tap to wash hands, lol.
 It wasn’t that bad, actually.
 Just bring something to cover your nose (and have a quick glance before squatting, in case of unwelcome things like snakes?!?
 I don’t know!)